gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ## Considerations about SCTP Protection Solutions {#sctp-protection-solutions}

 This document specifies the mechanisms for SCTP to be protected with DTLS, it doesn't specify how the Key Management works, being limited on what the Key Management SHALL provide for achieving the protection.
-Even though DTLS1.3 is indicated as protocol for providing Key Contexts, different implementations can achieve that and different mechanisms may be used for features such as mutual authentication, rekeying etc.
-The DTLS Chunk solution may use a number of Key Management mechanisms depending on what is being implemented and available and/or according to the local policies.
-Key Management Types are called here Protection Solutions, they are defined in IANA Registry "SCTP Protection Solutions" and are defined in specific documents.
+Even though DTLS1.3 is indicated as protocol for providing Key Contexts, different implementations can achieve that and different mechanisms may be used for features such as mutual authentication, rekeying etc.  The DTLS Chunk solution may use a number of Key Management mechanisms depending on what is being implemented and available and/or according to the local policies.
+Key Management methods are called here Protection Solutions, they are defined in their own specific documents, and needs to be registered in the IANA Registry "SCTP Protection Solutions" to get their own unique identifier.
 This document constitutes a requirement towards any SCTP Protection Solution.

-One example of such a in-band DTLS key management is
+Currently there are two in-band DTLS key management solutions defined, they have different properties.
+See
+{{I-D.ietf-tsvwg-dtls-chunk-key-management}} and
 {{I-D.westerlund-tsvwg-sctp-DTLS-handshake}}.

 ## SCTP DTLS Chunk Buffering and Flow Control {#buffering}